-- 1. The Supreme Court Chamber shall decide an appeal against a decision of the Trial Chamber on the following grounds: - a) an error on a question of law invalidating the decision; or - b) an error of fact which has occasioned a miscarriage of justice.
+- 1. The Supreme Court Chamber shall decide an appeal against a judgment or a decision of the Trial Chamber on the following grounds: - a) an error on a question of law invalidating the judgment or decision; or - b) an error of fact which has occasioned a miscarriage of justice.